-The Fund does not receive investment income directly from equity dividends, as this is received by the pooled fund and increases the value of the unitised holdings, hence the absence of equity dividends from 2020/21 onwards.
-The Fund, however, has received class action income several years after its direct ownership of shares, this is shown above as income from equities.
+The Fund does not receive investment income directly from equity dividends, as this is received by the pooled fund and increases the value of the unitised holdings.
+The Fund however, continues to receive class action income several years after its direct ownership of shares, this is shown above as income from equities.

-The majority of income earned relates to the Fund's alternatives portfolio (e.g. Infrastructure, Private Equity, Private Debt and Multi Asset Credit funds).
-The increase in amounts received between 2020/21 and 2021/22 is in line with expectations as the Fund is committed to more alternative investment.
+The majority of income earned relates to the Fund's private market portfolio (e.g. Infrastructure, Private Equity, Private Debt and Multi Asset Credit funds).
+The decrease in amounts received between 2021/22 and 2022/23 is due to the underlying investments maturing to varying degrees in each year; overall the Fund is committed to more investment in private markets.
 Timing of income is often dependent on the investment stage of the underlying investments with higher returns later in the investment cycle.
 The Fund invests in these assets with the objective of generating stable and / or inflation protected income streams to support payment of pensions.